AlexonJ/2023-09-otus-javapro-Fadeev/README.md

-# otus-javapro-homeworks
-Homework for the Otus cources
+Homework repository for OTUS Java Pro courses (2023-09) by Fadeev Alexey